Equilibration and the eigenstate thermalization hypothesis as limits to observing macroscopic quantum superpositions: Introduction and Motivation

 Even assuming an ideal, perfectly isolated system, macroscopic quantum states face fundamental limitations.
 Distinguishing a macroscopic superposition from its classical mixture requires measurement resources that scale at least quadratically with system size due to quantum reference-frame constraints \cite{Skotiniotis2017macroscopic}.
 Likewise, preparing such states requires resources that also scale unfavorably with system size, and even infinitesimal local noise can destroy their coherence \cite{LopezIncera2019allmacroscopic}.
 These considerations imply that macroscopic quantum effects are constrained not only by practical difficulties but also by fundamental scaling laws.
 Another core problem is identifying an observable that can distinguish a macroscopic superposition from a mixture.
 It has been shown, for instance, that no local additive observable can achieve this \cite{shimizu2005}.

 This fragility, however, is not solely a matter of state preparation or measurement capability--it is also inherently dynamical.
-Even if one could prepare a macroscopic superposition, perform such high-demand measurements, and achieve complete isolation, the system may still undergo nontrivial unitary evolution drive by its own Hamiltonian.
+Even if one could prepare a macroscopic superposition, perform such high-demand measurements, and achieve complete isolation, the system may still undergo nontrivial unitary evolution driven by its own Hamiltonian.
 As we show in this work, such intrinsic dynamics can render a macroscopic superposition (e.g., a GHZ state) and its corresponding classical mixture operationally indistinguishable for experimentally accessible observables.
 The underlying mechanism is the same as the equilibration and thermalization of isolated quantum systems, where even an isolated quantum system in a pure state, evolving unitarily, may appear as a thermal mixed state due to entanglement between its constituents.
 In fact, recent works have already proposed a connection between quantum thermalization and the emergence of classicality \cite{demelo2025, schwarzhans2025}, a perspective we further explore here \footnote{Previously, some authors have proposed that even without an external environment, inaccessible internal degrees of freedom can induce a form of self-induced decoherence \cite{castagnino2013,castagnino2008,castagnino2000}.
 This mechanism has been compared with decoherence in \cite{Schlosshauer05}; its connection to the equilibration of isolated quantum systems remains unclear.}.

-More concretely, we show that even for non-local observables, purely unitary dynamics--through the process of equilibration--can suppress any detectable difference between the GHZ state and its corresponding classical mixture.
+More concretely, we show that even for non-local observables, purely unitary dynamics--through the process of equilibration--can suppress detectable differences between the GHZ state and its corresponding classical mixture.
 While highly non-local, fully correlated measurements may reveal coherence at short times, this detectability fades under generic many-body evolution.
-For generic, non-degenerate many-body Hamiltonians and for observables whose operator norm grows at most polynomially with system size $N$ (as detailed in Sec.
-II), the expectation values for the two states converge in the long-time regime.
+For generic, non-degenerate many-body Hamiltonians, the expectation values for the two states converge in the long-time regime for the class of observables considered in Sec.
+II.